 \section{Counting $z$-classes in Unitary Group}

 We recall that there could be more than one non-equivalent non-degenerate hermitian form over a given field $\mathbb F$ and hence more than one non-isomorphic unitary group.
 In this section, we want to count the number of $z$-classes and write its generating function.
 Special focus is on the unitary group over finite field $\mathbb F=\mathbb F_{q^2}$ of characteristic $\neq 2$ with $\sigma$ given by $\bar x=x^q$ and $\mathbb F_0=\mathbb F_q$.
-It is well known that over a finite field there is a unique non-degenerate hermitian form up to equivalence, thus unique unitary group up to conjugation.
-We denote the unitary group by $U_n(q)=\{g\in GL_n(q^2)\mid \tra gJ\bar g=J\}$ where $J$ is an invertible hermitian matrix (for example, the identity matrix).
-The group $GL_n(q)$ and $U_n(q)$ both are subgroups of $GL_n(q^2)$.
-In view of Ennola duality, the representation theory of both these groups is closely related (for example see~\cite{SV, TV}).
+It is well-known that over a finite field there is a unique non-degenerate hermitian form, up to equivalence, thus a unique unitary group up to conjugation.
+We denote the unitary group by $U_n(q)=\{g\in GL_n(q^2)\mid \tra gJ\bar g=J\}$, where $J$ is an invertible hermitian matrix (for example, the identity matrix).
+The groups $GL_n(q)$ and $U_n(q)$ both are subgroups of $GL_n(q^2)$.
+It is interesting to note that the sizes of these groups as a function of $q$ can be obtained from one another by $q\leftrightarrow -q$.
+Ennola noted that this idea goes forward to the sizes of conjugacy classes and representations of small rank unitary groups.
+This came to be known as Ennola duality and later it was proved that indeed the Green's polynomial for unitary groups could be obtained this way from that of $GL_n(q)$.
+Thus, the representation theory of both these groups is closely related (for example see~\cite{SV, TV}).
 For applications in the subject of derangements see Burness and Giudici~\cite{BG}.
 Thus it is always useful to compare any computation for $U_n(q)$ with that of $GL_n(q)$.
-We begin with recording some well known results about $GL_n$.
+We begin with recording some well-known results about $GL_n$.

-\subsection{$z$-classes in General Linear Group}
+\subsection{$z$-classes in general linear group}